Searchbreed

 See Spot & Tango

-What a Weimaraner actually costs year one
+What to budget for a Weimaraner in year one.

 Food (year one)